Apply for internship

 - Develop relationships with University of Utah researchers and assist in connecting to potential funders and investors in the impact space

-- Recommend University faculty developed projects for feasibility scans, full feasibility assessments and implementation within an innovative finance and/or outcomes-based financing framework
+- Recommend University faculty developed projects for implementation within an innovative finance and/or outcomes-based financing framework

 - Proven analytical skills, detail-oriented, proactive and self-motivated